dhis2/design-system/organisms/rich-text.md

 ![](../images/rt-mentions.png)

 The user mentions tool should only be included if it would be useful to mention other DHIS2 users in the text.
-The mentiions tool will open a popup for searching for a user.
+The mentions tool will open a popup for searching for a user.
 The user mentions tool is not part of the default toolset.

 ---